-- CodeID-Index the ID of the index page - CodeID-Asm- the IDs of the disassembly pages ( is one of bogstuw, depending on the entry type) - CodeID-CodePath the ID of the directory in which the disassembly pages are written
+- CodeID-Index the ID of the index page - CodeID-Asm-\ the IDs of the disassembly pages (\ is one of bcgstuw, depending on the entry type) - CodeID-CodePath the ID of the directory in which the disassembly pages are written - CodeID-AsmSinglePage the ID of the disassembly page (when a single-page template is specified by the AsmSinglePageTemplate parameter in the [Game] section)

-By default, the index page is written to CodeID/CodeID.html, and the disassembly pages are written in a directory named CodeID.
+By default, the index page is written to CodeID/CodeID.html, and the disassembly pages are written in a directory named CodeID; if a single-page template is used, the disassembly page is written to CodeID/asm.html.

-Note that the index page is a memory map page, and as such can be configured by creating a [MemoryMap:] section (MemoryMap:CodeID-Index) for it.
+Note that the index page is a memory map page, and as such can be configured by creating a [MemoryMap:\] section (MemoryMap:CodeID-Index) for it.